ocaml/ocaml.org/data/tutorials/language/3ds_02_maps.md

 Note that the initial map `lucky_numbers` remains unchanged.

-## Changing the Value Associated with a Key
+## Changing the Value Associated With a Key

-To change a key's associated value, use the `update` function, which takes a key, a map and an update function.
+To change a key's associated value, use the `update` function.
+It takes a key, a map, and an update function.
 It returns a new map with the key's associated value replaced by the new one.

 ```ocaml